Vertuzi/vertuzi.github.io/index.md

 For the first enhancement I mainly focused on making the codebase more object oriented.
 I did this by breaking it down into 4 seperate classes player, room, game and mongoDHhandler.
 Each of which has various functions inside that allow the game to run.
 I also wanted to make the game more enjoyable and engaging I did within this enahancement in combination with the second by adding in timed runs which allows the player to strive for faster times once they first beat the game.
 - [Enhancement 1 Narrative]
 ### Data Structure - Second Enhancement
-The second enhancement that I made to the game was implement a index data structure that woudl track timed runs.
+The second enhancement that I made to the game was implement a index data structure that would track timed runs.
 I did this in combination with having the user input a name so that their scores at the end of a succesful run can be tracked and seen on the leaderboard if it is quick enough.
 The index itself lives within the MongoDB database that I will cover in the next enhancement section.
 - [Enhancement 2 Narrative]
 ### Databases - Third Enhancement
 - [Enhancement 3 Narrative]